SSD Controller Architecture

 How much does legacy SSD data recovery cost?

-Why does the same Marvell chip need different recovery for Crucial vs Kingston?
+Why does the same Marvell chip need different recovery approaches for each OEM?

 Need Recovery for Other Devices?